SpencerJobe/TypesJS/README.md

   count : 4
 };

-//Passes
-types.check(thing1,TYourThing,true);
+//Passes, thing1 matches type, and no guard is used. types.check(thing1,TYourThing,true);

-//fails because count is less than 10 types.check(thing1,TYourGuardedThing,true);
+//Fails, thing1 matched the type, but it's count is less than 10 which fails the gaurd. types.check(thing1,TYourGuardedThing,true);
 ```